e10-atp/Interactive-Lab-Hub/Lab 3/README.md

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**Some people did not wait for the machine to finish speaking before they responded, so we should start recording for input sooner.
-Some people treated the voice as a person and gave full sentences, some gave the bare minimum information needed.\*\*
+Some people treated the voice as a person and gave full sentences, some gave the bare minimum information needed, so we should design our interactions around certain key words.*\*\*

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?